angloeastern/devops-challenge/README.md

      - An Azure App Service to host a simple web application (e.g., Node.js or .NET Core) using the free tier.
      - An Azure SQL Database or Azure Cosmos DB as the backend, utilizing the free tier options.
    - Ensure the web app is accessible via a public URL.
+   - You may choose either Node.js or .NET 8 for the application.
+Keep it minimal—a basic "Hello World" page with a database connection is enough.

 ### CI/CD Pipeline
 2. **Set Up Basic CI/CD Pipeline using GitHub Actions**: